New Coke is coming back and it's all because of Netflix's hit show "Stranger Things"

 Get ready for a blast from the past.
 New Coke, one of the biggest marketing flops in American history, is returning as part of a promotional campaign tied to "Stranger Things," the popular Netflix horror series set in the 1980s.

-Coca Cola announced Tuesday on Twitter that it's bringing back the failed soft-drink in conjunction with the July 4 release of season 3 of "Stranger Things."
-New Coke was originally released in 1985 to replace to original formula of Coca-Cola but failed to make an impact on the soft-drink market, leading to "Coca-Cola Classic" to be rebranded and reintroduced into the market within three months of New Coke's disastrous release.
+Coca-Cola announced Tuesday on Twitter that it's bringing back the failed soft-drink in conjunction with the July 4 release of season three of "Stranger Things."
+New Coke was originally released in 1985 to replace the original formula of Coca-Cola but failed to make an impact on the soft-drink market, leading to "Coca-Cola Classic" to be rebranded and reintroduced into the market within three months of New Coke's disastrous release.

 According to The Associated Press, the first New Coke cans will be available Thursday as part of a "Stranger Things" marketing campaign featuring upside-down themed vending machines.
 These vending machines will pop up in select cities this summer to dispense free cans of the failed soft-drink.